 It is essential to identify the insect or arthropod before undertaking an insecticide treatment.
 If you suffer with a skin condition and suspect insect or mites, you should be able to identify them very rapidly.
 You can get help using Insect Monitoring Traps (click on picture).

-If no insects are visible, you should consult your GP or dermatologist to establish the cause of your skin condition.
+If no insects are visible and you feel you are being bitten, you should consult your GP or dermatologist to establish the cause of your skin condition, e.g. allergies.

 A professional pest controller will never treat a house or office unless an insect has been identified.
 Spraying insecticide randomly could not only aggravate the problem, but it is also illegal as pesticides can only be used according to their label instructions (i.e. against SPECIFIC pests).